nidve01/bootstrap/README.md

 ===================================================
 ```

-2. **Login** to Qubeship app using the URL showed in the message you see when done with the step 3.
+2. **Login** to Qubeship app using the URL showed in the message shown above.
 ```
 You can use your GITHUB credentials to login !!!!
 APP: http://192.168.99.100:7000